-Investigator Studies Program (MISP): Vaccine Confidence
+Investigator Studies Program (MISP): Vaccination Confidence

 The following areas are of interest to Investigator Studies Program Committee:

 Focus Area 1: Resilient Immunization Programs

 Focus Area 2: Effective Interventions in Building Confidence in Vaccination and Improving Vaccination Equity